DeepMotion/Animate-3D-REST-API/README.md

 }
 ```
 ```
-Each element in list is a JSON object with the followingfields defined:
+Each element in list is a JSON object with the following fields defined:
 ```
 ```
 Field Description